 With Ortana’s Cubix Core, the broadcaster was able to safely migrate their DIVAarchive to two storage platforms: LTFS with a Quantum HSM system and Backblaze B2 Cloud Storage.
 Their content was indexed via AI-powered image recognition (Google Vision) and speech to text (Speechmatics) during the migration process, and the Cubix UI replaced existing archive as media portal for both internal and external stakeholders.

 The new solution has vastly reduced the timescales for content processing across all departments, and has led to a direct reduction in staff costs.
 Researchers report a 50-70% reduction in time spent searching for content, and the archive shows a 40% reduction in restore requests.
 By having the content located in two distinct geographical locations they’ve entirely removed their business risk of having their archive with a single vendor and in a single location.
 Most importantly, their archived content is more active than ever and they can be sure it will stay alive for the future.

 How exactly did Ortana help them do it?
-Join our webinar Evading Extinction: Migrating Legacy Archives on Thursday, March 28, 2019.
-We’ll detail all the steps we took in the process and include a live demo of Cubix.
-We’ll show you how straightforward and painless the archive migration can be with the right strategy, the right tools, and the right storage.
+Take a look at our webinar, Evading Extinction: Migrating Legacy Archives.
+We detail all the steps we took in the process and include a live demo of Cubix.
+We show you how straightforward and painless the archive migration can be with the right strategy, the right tools, and the right storage.

 —James Gibson, Founder & CEO, Ortana Media Group